This facial soap recipe uses nourishing and cleansing rose clay and coconut milk powder. A real treat for your skin!

 - Coconut Milk Powder: 1 Tbsp

-- Gear up for safety: cloves, goggles and no pets or kids around
+- Gear up for safety: Put on gloves, goggles and long sleeves.
+Make sure there are no kids or pets around

-- Place the sunflower mold on a cutting board or card board (you'll thank me later 😉
+- Place the sunflower molds on a cutting board

-- Create lye solution by pouring the lye into the water (never the other way around!), stir until lye is dissolved and set aside to cool
+- Create a lye solution by pouring the lye into the water (never the other way around!), avoid inhaling fumes coming from the solution; stir until lye is dissolved, then set aside to cool

 - Add olive oil, rosehip oil and jojoba oil to melted shea butter and coconut oil